Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 - Significant bleeding into the lung is an uncommon complication of ablation.

-- Fluid may collect in the space between the lung and its covering membrane.
-If the patient becomes short of breath, the fluid will have to be removed using a needle or a chest tube may need to be placed to remove it.
+- Fluid may collect in the space between the lung and its covering.
+If the patient becomes short of breath, the fluid will have to be removed using a needle or a chest tube.

-- Though rare, an occasional patient with certain types of underlying lung disease may become worse after ablation, and can be fatal.
+- Though rare, an occasional patient with certain types of underlying lung disease may become worse after ablation.
+This can be fatal.
 A benefit/risk discussion at the initial clinical visit is recommended.

 What are the limitations of Radiofrequency and Microwave Ablation of Lung Tumors?